KooiInc/QueryParser/README.md

 # QueryParser
-Parse a querystring, maintaining &amp; in values
+Parse a querystring, maintaining '&amp;' or ''=' in values

 This small library can parse a querystring where values may contain '&' or '=' which wrecks the usual parsing.